Overview of the Email Delivery Service

 When you use Email Delivery, we become the outbound email server.
 If you have an existing email server, you can keep it and configure it to send through Email Delivery.
 The Email Delivery service takes care of the feedback loops and platform reputation automatically.

 Email Delivery uses the components described in this section.

 - APPROVED SENDERS

 - An Approved Sender is a resource that equates to the "From" address.
 An approved sender is associated with a compartment and only exists in the region where the approved sender was configured.
 If you need to have the same approved sender in another region, it must be created in the other region.
-For example, if you create an approved sender in the US West (Phoenix) region, you cannot send email through the US East (Ashburn) region.
+For example, if you create an approved sender in the US West (Phoenix) region, you can't send email through the US East (Ashburn) region.

 - SUPPRESSION LIST

-- Reasons for suppression currently include:
+- Reasons for suppression include:

 - Hard bounces

 - Repetitive soft bounces

 Sender Policy Framework (SPF) is used by email receivers to detect email spoofing.
 Using SPF, an email receiver can check if the Internet Protocol (IP) is explicitly authorized to send for that domain.
 SPF is implemented by publishing a special TXT record to a domain's DNS records.
 The TXT record declares which hosts are allowed to send mail on behalf of this domain.
 Receiving mail servers check the SPF records of sending domains to verify that the email's source IP address is authorized to send from that domain.
 Without SPF, a spam or phishing email can be “spoofed” to appear that the email comes from a legitimate domain.
 Domains that implement SPF are much more likely to block emails attempting to spoof your domain.
 For an overview of how SPF works, see Sender Policy Framework.
 For details on SPF record syntax, see SPF Record Syntax.